 Field Placement (Internship):

 Students are required to complete 180 hours of applied anthropological field work.
 The field placement (aka internship) may take place at one or more advisor-approved locations that provide learning/training relevant to your thesis or career path.
 With advisor approval, field schools may be used to fulfill all or part of the internship hours.
 The internship may start as early as the first fall semester (after the Summer Institute) or proceed into the following summer.
-Internship hours should begin no later than the first spring semester in the MA program, unless a solid plan is in place to complete the hours during the directly following summer.
+Internship hours should begin no later than the first spring semester in the MA program, unless a solid plan is in place to complete the hours during the directly proceeding summer.
 The field placement will follow the HSU Policy on Academic Internship and policies set forth by the HSU Center for Service Learning and Academic Internships (CSLAI).
 All students will be enrolled in the internship Moodle site (in the Ongoing Courses section of Moodle) during their first fall in the program – this site contains information and protocols pertaining to the internship.
-Below are some of the forms will need to be completed prior to beginning the internship (please see guidelines in the internship Moodle):
+Below are some of the forms will need to be completed prior to beginning the internship:

 - Faculty Request for New Learning Site (if Learning Site Agreement is not already in place)